 It is therefore less prone to photometric systematics, such as crowding corrections, than is the LMC+MW estimate of Eq.~\eqref{H0prior2}.
 It is for these reasons that we have adopted the prior of Eq.~\eqref{H0prior1} in preference to using the LMC and MW distance anchors.\footnote{As this paper was nearing completion, results from the Nearby Supernova Factory have been presented that indicate a correlation between the peak brightness of Type Ia SNe and the local star-formation rate \citep{Rigault:2014}.
-These authors argue that this correlation introduces a systematic bias of $\sim 1.8 \Hunit$ in the SNe/Cepheid distance scale measurement of $H_0$ .
-For example, according to these authors, the estimate of Eq. \ref{H0prior1} should be lowered to $H_0 = (68.8 \pm 3.3) \, \Hunit$, a downward shift of $\sim 0.5\sigma$.
-Clearly, further work needs to be done to assess the important of such a bias on the distance scale.
+These authors argue that this correlation introduces a systematic bias of around $1.8 \Hunit$ in the SNe/Cepheid distance scale measurement of $H_0$ .
+For example, according to these authors, the estimate of Eq.~(\ref{H0prior1}) should be lowered to $H_0 = (68.8 \pm 3.3) \Hunit$, a downward shift of approximately $0.5\,\sigma$.
+Clearly, further work needs to be done to assess the importance of such a bias on the distance scale.
 It is ignored in the rest of this paper.}